nyorain/vil/docs/own/design.md

 optimize this in some way later on.
 Maybe store in resources whether they were ever bound in a updateUnusedWhilePending slot or something.

+# Lifetime of a hooked record

+- Created only by CommandHook::hook
+	- inserted then into CommandHook list
+	- inserted into CommandRecord list
+- On CommandHook::invalidate:
+	- removed from its CommandRecord
+	- removed from CommandHook list
+		- this might destroy it, when it's not pending
+		- otherwise, invalid is set to true
+- On CommandRecord destruction:
+	- removes all its hooked versions from the CommandHook
+	- this might delete them, if they are not pending.
+- On HookedSubmission finish: deletes it if invalid

+The combination of the 'writer' and 'invalid' fields can be understood as ref counting.
+A HookedRecord can only be deleted if:
+`!writer && invalid` given that we set `invalid = true` when its record is destroyed.
+When `writes` or `invalid` are changed, the deletion check has to be done.

+We could probably extend this to even simpler handling for single-use records.